anyangusimonk/anyangusimonk/README.md

 **Helpdesk Technician | IT Support Specialist |**

->📍 Nairobi, Kenya - Currently open to Remote Helpdesk and IT Support Roles Globally
+>📍 Nairobi, Kenya - Currently open to Remote Helpdesk and IT Support Roles Globally.
-> 📧 Feel free to connect - techynates@gmail.com
+> 🔗 Feel free to connect - [LinkedIn](https://linkedin.com/in/anyangusimonk) | techynates@gmail.com
-> 🔗 linkedin.com/in/anyangusimonk

 ## About Me